IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 CAVEAT

 If you are a first-time or repeat test-taker, don't fool yourself.
-You will need a minimum of one (1) year to prepare, otherwise you reduce your chances of passing the 2025 bar exam by 50%.
-If you decide to begin your preparation after the 2025 Tax Season then you should plan to devote no less than 5-6 hours per day studying with a structured preparation program.
+You will need a minimum of one (1) year to prepare, otherwise you reduce your chances of passing the 20257bar exam by 50%.
+If you decide to begin your preparation after the 2027 Tax Season then you should plan to devote no less than 5-6 hours per day studying with a structured preparation program.
 Here are the statistics for the pass rates since 2000.
 At least half of the applicants were not taking the exam for the first time.
 Click here.

 See course descriptions below.